Appendix 2 – The Poems

 agonies of agreeing to part.
 Through her, I learned colors

 at the starts and the ends of all things.
-Was it love,

-or my shadow caught in the throat of her skin?
+Was it love, or my shadow caught in the throat of her skin?

-Breathing, but too mute to inquire
+Breathing, though too mute to inquire

 the whole of her tremulous wanting.